 The original beta for Google's Android operating system was released on November 5th, 2007, making today ten years since the first public version of the software.
-It's tough to pin a specific date on Android's origins—people usually reference either today or September 23rd, as that's the date in 2008 was when 1.0-r1 was released—but November 5th is generally regarded as Android's birthday.
+It's tough to pin a specific date on Android's origins—people usually reference either today or September 23rd, as that's the date in 2008 was when 1.0-r1 was released—but November 5th is generally regarded as one of Android's birthdays.

 That means, as of today, Android is ten years old.
 Looking back at all the earlier releases made us curious, what version of Android first got you started?